 “Did you know that the highest exit velocities off Major League hitters’ bats come off the pitches in the lowest part of the strike zone?
 How about that the most homeruns hit are off pitches at the very bottom of the strike zone as well?”

-I don’t agree with some of Perry’s hitting a baseball mechanics, but this information is vital to understanding if…
+Over the past year, I’ve softened to some of Perry’s hitting a baseball mechanics.
+His information is vital to understanding if…

 90-Degree Barrel Angle to the Spine Rule NOT True?